jharasaki/cse15l-lab-reports/lab1.md

 [user@sahara ~]$ cat

 ```
-Working Directory: /home
+- Working Directory: /home
-Explanation: TODO
+- Explanation: The cat command without arguments expects input from the user, so it waits for input.
-Not an error.
+- Not an error.

 **Directory as an Argument**